keamncube/keamncube.github.io/about.markdown

 ---
-layout: page
+layout: textlay
 title: About
 permalink: /about/
 ---

-I'm currently a Reseacrh Fellow with the South African Reserve Bank (SARB) Chair in Monetary Economics at the University of South Africa.
+<p align="justify"> I'm currently a Research Fellow with the South African Reserve Bank (SARB) Chair in Monetary Economics at the University of Pretoria.